rfinnie/rdserialtool/README.md

 ## Compatibility

- * UM24C support is complete and tested.
- * UM25C and UM34C support should be complete, but has not been tested.
-Hardware should arrive by March 2019.
+ * UM24C, UM25C and UM34C support is complete and tested.
  * Tested under Python 3.6, but should work with 3.4 or later.
  * Linux: Tested fine with both PyBluez (direct) and pyserial (e.g. /dev/rfcomm0 via ```rfcomm bind```).
  * Windows: Tested fine with pyserial (e.g. COM4 as set up automatically by Windows).
 Author could not get PyBluez compiled/installed.